Webinars

 Ruben Verbourg

 The dream of Linked Data: if we just get our data online, the promised Semantic Web will eventually rise.
 Everybody will be able to query our data with minimal effort.
+We will be able to integrate data from multiple sources on the fly.
+Everything will just work and data will flow freely ever after.

 Stephanie Lemieux